wikimedia-gadgets/twinkle/DEVELOPER.md

 You may prefer to install them through your operating system's packaing tool (e.g. `apt-get install libconfig-general-perl`) although you can install them through cpanm too.

-When running the program, you can enter your credentials on the command line using the `--username` and `--password` parameters, but it is recommended to save them in a `.twinklerc` file, either in this directory or in your `~` home, using the following format:
+When running the program, you can enter your credentials on the command line using the `--username` and `--password` parameters, but it is recommended to save them in a `.twinklerc` file, either in this directory or in your `~` home, using the following format (also the defaults):

     username = username
     password = password
 	mode     = deploy|push|pull
     lang     = en
     family   = wikipedia
-    base     = User:Username
+    base     = User:AzaToth/

 `username`, `password`, and `mode` (one of `deploy`, `push`, or `pull`) are required, either through the command line or configuration file; lang and family default to `en.wikipedia`.
 Note that your working directory **must** be clean; if not, either `stash` or `commit` your changes.
 The script automatically handles the directory (e.g. `modules/`) from the file path when downloading/uploading.

-Note that your working directory **must** be clean; if not, either `stash` or `commit` your changes.

-To `pull` user Foobar's changes (i.e. `User:Foobar/morebits.js`) down from the wiki, do:

-    ./sync.pl --base User:Foobar --mode=pull twinkle.js morebits.js ...

-To `push` your changes to user Foobar's wiki page, do:

-    ./sync.pl --base User:Foobar --mode=push twinkle.js morebits.js ...

-#### Deploying to the sitewide gadget

-There is also a `deploy` mode for [interface-admins][intadmin] to deploy Twinkle files live to their MediaWiki:Gadget locations.
+Using the `deploy` mode, [interface-admins][intadmin] can deploy Twinkle files live to their MediaWiki:Gadget locations.
 You will need to set up a bot password at [Special:BotPasswords][special_botpass].

     ./sync.pl --mode=deploy twinkle.js morebits.js ...